Category Archives: Musical Drama

 Brazen and beautiful, Carmen is a seductress who works in a parachute factory in North Carolina during World War II.
 After trading fists with a co-worker, Carmen is jailed and assigned handsome Corporal Joe (Harry Belafonte) to escort her to the authorities.

-While Carmen is not shy about setting her sights on the young man, his fiancee, virginal Cindy Lou, fumes with anger and schemes to keep her man.
-This results in a triangle, of sorts, as Carmen and Joe eventually fall madly in love, leaving poor Cindy Lou by the wayside, but their love faces hurdles.
+While Carmen is not shy about setting her sights on the young man, his fiancee, virginal Cindy Lou, fumes and schemes to keep her man.

-The rather lighthearted first portion of the film, with coquettish humor mixed in, is offset by a much darker path the film then takes.
+The rather lighthearted first portion of the film, with coquettish humor mixed in, is offset by a much darker path the film takes.
 As Carmen and Joe finally profess their love and share a night of passion, she leaves him in the middle of the night, unable to endure prison time.

 This results in Joe being imprisoned as the couple ultimately cannot stay away from one another despite repeated obstacles to their happiness.
 An additional character, a boxer named Husky, with designs on Carmen, is introduced, complicating matters.

-In sad form, much like the opera Carmen, the final scene is both devastating and startling, as Joe treads down a dark and gloomy path of destruction.
+In sad form, much like the opera Carmen, the final scene is devastating and startling, as Joe treads down a dark and gloomy path of destruction.
 The character of Joe is nuanced- at first a “nice guy”, the character is an example of complexity, and what a man will do for love.

-The viewer is left to wonder what will become of Joe and how he could simply throw his life away performing an act in the heat of passion.
+The viewer is left to wonder what will become of Joe and how he could throw his life away performing an act in the heat of passion.

 In 1954, what a profound and wonderful role for a female, let alone a black female.
 Typically cast in roles such as maids, waitresses, or even less glamorous parts, how wonderful for Dandridge to capture a challenging role of this caliber.